Information Management and Rights

 Before revealing any of this information to a party that is not the owner of the account, we require a validly issued subpoena, warrant, or court order that specifically requests it, unless we believe in good faith that there is an emergency involving death or serious physical injury.
 We do not voluntarily provide governments with access to data about users (private or public) for law enforcement, intelligence gathering, or other surveillance purposes.
 More information on our requirements for releasing private user information can be found below.

-To remove any other profile information you’ve chosen to provide, you may access your profile page at https://my.ctsfw.edu/my-account/my-profile.
+To remove any other profile information you’ve chosen to provide, you may access your profile page at portal.ctsfw.edu.
 You will be required to log in to change your information.
 For further assistance in removing personal or private information, you may contact us using the methods outlined in the “Contact Us” link at the bottom of every webpage.

 Requesting Private Information of CTSFW Users